Bobby Joe Long: Crimes

-Long committed at least 50 rapes as the "Classified Ad Rapist" in Fort Lauderdale, Ocala, Miami, and Dade County.
-Starting around 1981, Long began contacting women through the Penny Saver and other classified ads.
-When Long found a woman alone, he asked to use the bathroom, took out his "rape kit" and raped and robbed the woman.
-Long was tried and convicted for rape in 1981 but requested a new trial, which was granted.
-The charges were later dropped.

 Long moved to the Tampa Bay area in 1983.
 In 1984, while on probation for assault, Long raped and strangled 20-year-old Artiss "Ann" Wick in March; her body was discovered in a rural area on November 22, 1984.
-She had reportedly hitch-hiked from Gas City, Indiana to Tampa, and was engaged to be married.
+She had reportedly hitch-hiked from Gas City, Indiana, to Tampa, and was engaged to be married.

-Over the next eight months, Long abducted, raped, and murdered at least 10 women in three counties in the Tampa Bay area (Hillsborough, Pasco, and Pinellas).
-The investigation involved personnel from the Hillsborough County Sheriff's Office (HCSO), the FBI, the Tampa Police Department (TPD), the Pasco County Sheriff's Office (PCSO), and the Florida Department of Law Enforcement (FDLE).

-The bodies of the victims were typically found in a state of decomposition long after the murders, having been dumped near a rural roadside or dragged into the woods.
-Long appears to have targeted vulnerable women, including abducting women walking alone and those working as sex workers, persuading women to enter his car where he would rape and torture them.
-Of Long's 10 known victims, five of the women were identified as known sex workers, two as exotic dancers.
-The remaining three victims were a factory worker, a student, and one with an unknown occupation.

-During this period, Long also continued his classified-ad rapes, attacking 33-year-old Linda Nuttall in her home.
+Long also attacked 33-year-old Linda Nuttall in her home.

 In the early hours of November 3, 1984, Long abducted 17-year-old Lisa McVey as she rode her bike home from work.
 She was blindfolded and taken to Long's home, where he repeatedly raped her.
 Aware of the danger she was in, the blindfolded McVey reported leaving as many fingerprints in Long's home as she could to aid any future police investigation.
 After 26 hours, Long released McVey and she provided investigators with information on his home, car and a time period in which she heard him use an ATM.
 This led to police identifying Long and he was arrested on November 16, 1984.
 He was linked to the murders through red carpet fibers found on the bodies of several victims.